petals-infra/chat.petals.dev/README.md

 ## HTTP API Methods

 If you develop your own web app, you can use our endpoint at `http://chat.petals.ml/api/v1/...` for research and development, then set up your own backend for production using the commands above.
-To do that, you need:
+Requirements for the backend:

-- A CPU-only server with 12+ GB RAM for the generation speed of 3-4 sec/token
+- For the generation speed of 1-1.5 sec/token, you need one of the following:
-- A GPU server with 8+ GB GPU VRAM for the generation speed of 1-1.5 sec/token
+    - A GPU server with 10+ GB GPU VRAM
+    - A CPU-only server with 20+ GB RAM (in this case, set `TORCH_DTYPE=torch.float32` in [app.py](app.py))
+    - A CPU-only server with 10+ GB RAM and AVX512 support
+        - Present on late Intel Xeon CPUs, e.g., on [DigitalOcean](https://digitalocean.com) droplets with a dedicated CPU
+    - In future, we may implement using [faiss](https://github.com/facebookresearch/faiss) for generation.
+        This would allow to use any CPU-only server with 8+ GB RAM for fast **approximate** greedy and top-k generation.

+- For the generation speed of 3-4 sec/token, you need:
+    - A CPU-only server with 10+ GB RAM

-> **Note:** Please do not use our endpoint in production - it has a limited throughput, and we may pause or stop it any time.
+> **Note:** We do not recommend using the endpoint at `http://chat.petals.ml/api/v1/...` in production.
+It has a limited throughput, and we may pause or stop it any time.

 ### POST /api/v1/generate